Mozu/PayPal-Express/README.md

    ```sh
    $ grunt
    ```
    to upload the actions to Developer Center.
-You acn also run:
+You can also run:
    ```sh
    $ grunt watch
    ```